-- A. Purposes.
-The purposes of this Section 7.1 are to ensure the availability of safe and convenient vehicular parking areas; to encourage economic development; to promote safety for pedestrians, bicyclists, motor vehicle occupants, and property and business owners; to reduce impervious surfaces; and to protect adjoining lots and the general public from nuisances and hazards associated with off-street parking areas. - B. Applicability.
+- B. Applicability.
 No building or structure shall be used or changed to a category of greater parking demand, determined in accordance with Table 3 below, except in accordance with this Section 7.1.1.
 Single-family and two-family dwellings and exempt uses listed in Section 3.5 shall be exempt from the requirements herein. - C. Administration.
-This Section 7.1.1 shall be administered by the Planning and Economic Development Board as part of site plan review pursuant to Section 3.5, or for a use or activity not subject to site plan review, by the Building Inspector. - D. Schedule of Off-Street Parking Requirements.
+This Section 7.1.1 shall be administered by the Planning and Economic Development Board as part of site plan review pursuant to Section 3.5, or for a use or activity not subject to site plan review, by the Building Commissioner. - D. Schedule of Off-Street Parking Requirements.
 The minimum number of off-street parking and loading spaces shall be as set forth in Table 3.
-Off-street parking requirements for a use not specifically listed in Table 3 shall be as specified by the Building Inspector based on a listed use of similar characteristics of parking demand generation.
+Off-street parking requirements for a use not specifically listed in Table 3 shall be as specified by the Building Commissioner based on a listed use of similar characteristics of parking demand generation.

 Use Minimum Number of Parking Spaces Multifamily unit in a mixed-use development 1.5 spaces per unit ARCPUD housing unit (as defined in Section 8.5) 2 spaces per unit Business, professional and governmental office, bank 1 space per 300 sq. ft.
 Medical office or clinic 1 space per 300 sq. ft.
 Veterinary hospital 1 space per 300 sq. ft.
 Retail store 1 space per 300 sq. ft.
 Service establishment 1 space per 300 sq. ft.
 Warehouse/distribution facility 1 space per each 2 persons employed or anticipated to be employed on the largest shift and 1 additional space for each 1,000 sq. ft.
 Manufacturing 1 space per each 2 persons employed or anticipated to be employed on the largest shift and 1 additional space for each 1,000 sq. ft.
 Restaurant 1 space for each employee and 1 space for every 3 seats.
-Vehicle fuel station 1 space per fueling position plus 1 space per 300 sq. ft. including service areas and retail/convenience store
+Vehicle fuel station 1 space per fueling position plus 1 space per 300 sq. ft. including service areas and retail/convenience store areas.
+The temporary parking areas at fueling positions shall not count toward the sq. ft. parking requirement.
+Vehicle repair shops 1 space per 300 sq. ft. plus 2 spaces per service bay Dance/martial arts/other exercise studios 1 space per 300 sq. ft.
+Studios for artists/design professionals 1 space per 300 sq. ft.
+Other uses not specified herein Where a use is not specifically referenced in this Table, the parking requirement for the most nearly comparable use or industry standards shall apply.